OpenVnmrJ/ovjTools/README.md

 ### Virtual Machine

-OpenVnmrJ can easily be built in a virtual machine to isolate the build from your systems.
+OpenVnmrJ can easily be built in a virtual machine to isolate the build from your host system.
 There are pre-configured VM descriptions (using [vagrant](https://www.vagrantup.com/) ) for CentOS 6/7 and Ubuntu 14.04.
-The Vagrant files live in the [vms](vms/) directory.
+The Vagrant files and live in the [vms/](vms/) directory.

-To build using one of these machine descriptions, simply run the script in ojvTools/bin/build_vm.sh:
+To build using one of these machine descriptions, run the script [build_vm.sh](bin/build_vm.sh):
 `cd ovjTools/bin && ./build_vm.sh centos6` or `cd ovjTools/bin && ./build_vm.sh trusty64`
 The build_vm.sh script is not very sophisticated, in that it defaults to just building the master branch from the OpenVnmrJ github repository.